alexpacheco/LSUBeamer/index.md

  * [LSU TeX](example/beamerthemeLSU.tex)
  * [LSU PDF](example/beamerthemeLSU.pdf)

+## Changelog

+ * v1.0: Initial version defines a color scheme using LSU's purple and gold colors for any beamer theme
+ * v1.1: Created two themes that use the color scheme from v1.0
+ * v1.2: Modify outer theme due to change in icon sizes

 # LSU Powerdot
 Powerdot Theme using LSU colors created for the LaTeX presentation.
-(Why? because I had lot of time to evaluate powerdot)
+(Why? because I had some time to evaluate powerdot)

+## Usage

  * [Download](powerdot-lsuloni.sty)